faithreeves00/LinearVersusQuadratic/README.md

 FaithsHashTable is a Hashtable class that stores data by mapping keys to values.
 Linear and Quadratic probing are supported to solve collisions.

 # Input
-A dictionary file (dictionary.txt) full of numeric data is used to test each method of probing within the Hashtable.
+A dictionary file (dictionary.txt) full of words is used to test each method of probing within the Hashtable.

 # Output
 The load factor (the number of elements divided by the target table size) is displayed.
 It begins at 50% and is increased by 5% for each iteration.